莊國棟 (James Chong)

 透過就讀由Generation Hong Kong舉辦的數碼及社交網絡營銷課程，認識到Rolling Books。對Rolling Books所關注的推廣閱讀作為體驗的旅程、可持續發展閱讀的倡議、關注跨代貧窮的成因、推動抗逆力應對社會狀況等議題十分感興趣，希望可以運用學習到的數碼營銷知識及技能，進一步提高Rolling Books的社會影響力。

-Echo studied at Digital and Social Media Marketing Program by Generation Hong Kong brought her to know of Rolling Books.
-She was interested in Rolling Books’ Focus area: Promotion of reading experience; Sustainability and Reading; Understanding inter-generation poverty; Building resilience for the changes in society.
-And she is passionate to make use of Digital Marketing Knowledge and Skills to further grow Rolling Books’ social impact.
+Echo joined Digital and Social Media Marketing Program by Generation Hong Kong in 2019, and that brought her to learn about Rolling Books.
+Her interests align with the focus area of Rolling Books: promotion of reading experience; sustainability and reading; understanding inter-generation poverty; building resilience for the changes in society.
+She is passionate to make use of digital marketing tools to spread the social impact underlying the work of Rolling Books.

 李適珮 (Connie Lee)

 Consultant, Systems and Development

 Connie has over 15 years of risk management experience in finance and has worked in Tokyo, London, Beijing and Shanghai.
 While she has enjoyed living in different culture, her heart is with Hong Kong and wishes to make Hong Kong a better place with social innovation.
 She has hence switched to become a social innovator and participated in different social enterprises – ranging from impact investing, fair trade and ethical consumption, as well as driving behavior change with big data insights.

 Her interests in exploring new technologies brought her to know of Rolling Books and she is passionate to make use of technologies to further grow Rolling Books’ social impact.

 She received her Bachelor of Applied Science from Queen’s University and Master of Engineering from Stanford University.